Different Types of Schools in the U.S.

 Homeschool

 In this case, the parent or guardian requests permission from the state to homeschool.
 Families may follow a predesigned curriculum or develop their own curriculum to support their child's needs.
-The teachers in this kind of learning are parents and guardians most of the time, unless they have hired an educational aid for the children.
+In this type of learning environment, parents and guardians typically act as the primary teachers, although some families may hire a tutor to assist with instruction.

-If working with young children is your career goal, join us at Grand Canyon University’s College of Education and earn your Bachelor of Science in Early Childhood Education.
-You will learn all about the developmental milestones young children need to reach in order to continue to grow and develop into happy, healthy and successful individuals.
+If working with young children is your career goal, join us at Grand Canyon University and earn your Bachelor of Science in Early Childhood Education from the College of Education.
+You will explore the developmental milestones young children need to reach to continue to grow and develop into happy, healthy and successful individuals.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.